-The recommended amount of air to be used in air-entrained concrete depends on many factors such as of exposure to sulfates or other aggressive chemicals in soil or waters.
-According to the ACI Building Code (ACI 318-02), the recommended amounts of entrained type of structure, climatic conditions, number of freezethaw cycles, extent of exposures to dencers, and extent air for different exposures are listed in Table 2 [6].
+The recommended amount of air to be used in airentrained concrete depends on many factors such as type of structure, climatic conditions, number of freezethaw cycles, extent of exposures to deicers, and extent of exposure to sulfates or other aggressive chemicals in soil or waters.
+According to the ACI Building Code (ACI 318-02), the recommended amounts of entrained air for different exposures are listed in Table 2 [6].